Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description**

-Enable workspaced Dev Portals to use subdomains
+Enable workspaced Dev Portals to use subdomains.

-By default the Dev Portal will use the first namespace in the request path to determine the workspace.
-By enabling subdomains, the Dev Portal will expect the workspace to be included in the request url as a subdomain
+By default, the Dev Portal uses the first namespace in the request path to determine the workspace.
+By enabling subdomains, the Dev Portal expects the workspace to be included in the request URL as a subdomain.

 **Example**